Josh Jung Player Props: Rangers vs. Royals

 Josh Jung At The Plate

-- Jung leads Texas in total hits (eight) this season while batting .229 with three extra-base hits.
+- Jung has a double, two home runs and two walks while hitting .229.

-- In six of nine games this year (66.7%), Jung has reached base via hit, and that includes multiple hits twice.
+- In six of nine games this season (66.7%), Jung has reached base via hit, and that includes multiple hits twice.

-- He has hit a home run in two of nine games played this year, and in 5.4% of his plate appearances.
+- He has gone deep in two of nine games played this year, and in 5.4% of his plate appearances.

-- Jung has driven in a run in three games this season (33.3%), including one multiple-RBI game.
+- In three games this year, Jung has picked up an RBI, with more than one RBI once.

-- He has scored at least once four times this season (44.4%), including one multi-run game.
+- He has scored at least one run four times this year (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.